- Consul General Lyra S. Carr

 It is through greater understanding of the regional dynamics that we can work with our Atlantic Canadian counterparts to foster stronger and more productive bilateral relations.

 A key area of focus for the Political and Economic Section is monitoring the development of Atlantic Canada’s significant energy sector, both in terms of oil and gas reserves, as well as emerging renewables technologies.
-In addition, we work to strengthen the Atlantic region’s long-standing cooperative relationship with the New England states especially in areas relating to increasing regional bilateral trade and a regional approach to the issue of climate change.
+In addition, we work to strengthen the Atlantic region’s long-standing cooperative relationship with the New England states especially in areas relating to increasing regional bilateral trade, promoting innovation, and encouraging regional cooperation on emergency management.

-The Political and Economic section’s other priority issues include: U.S.-Canada trade relations, international fisheries policy, military cooperation, procurement, scientific and health developments, and facilitating cross-border security for both the movement of people and goods.
+The Political and Economic section’s other priority issues include: Atlantic Canada’s trade relations, Arctic issues with respect to central and northern Labrador, international fisheries policy, military cooperation and procurement, scientific and health developments, and facilitating cross-border security for both the movement of people and goods.

 For information on applying for visas to the United States, please visit the appropriate section of the website.
 For contact information of the Consular section, please choose the Consular section closest to you.